 Having ‘a change’ may be more achievable than a straight forward rest.
 As it’s something we can include the person we care for in.

 Five 'A Change is as good as a Rest' ideas from our carer's community:

 1. Create a Staycation, with some of the tips from our community!

 2. Introduce a ‘commuter walk’ around the block, before your day begins!
 Whether we’re working from home or caring all day long (or both).
 This change of routine and scenery can set you up for the day.

 3. Take a day off from routine.
-Take yourself and the person you care for (if respite isn’t available and if their care needs allow) and do something fun or just simply ‘different’.
+Take ourselves and the person we care for (if respite isn’t available and if their care needs allow) and do something fun or just simply ‘different’.
 A trip to an open garden, the local woods, visit a friend.

 4. Arrange a quiz or game with friends.
 Our Funtastic Friday cuppas are great for this!

 “5.
 Our daughter loves swimming in the sea.
 So we’re going to hop in the car at the weekends and go to the beach!
 It might not be Spain, but she loves it and we all feel invigorated.
 Tired, but in a good way!”

-And if you’re still feeling that these are just too much ‘hard work’ to contemplate, here’s what our community have been saying:
+And if we’re still feeling that these are just too much ‘hard work’ to contemplate, here’s what our community have been saying:

 "They give me an emotional lift"